 It depends upon the number of submissions the Prior Learning Assessment department has received.
-It also depends upon whether or not additional documentation will be needed to complete your evaluation.
+The average is 5 to 8 weeks from submission to results email.

-There is no limit on the number of times you can submit a portfolio, and the $150 application fee only needs to be paid the first time you apply.
-However, we suggest compiling as complete of a portfolio as possible to maximize your credit opportunities.
+There is no limit on the number of times you can submit an application, and the flat $99 fee only has to be paid one-time.
+We suggest compiling as complete of a portfolio as possible to maximize your credit opportunities.

-- What if my professional training isn’t listed in the Apollo Quick List or the Credit Recommendation Guide?
+What if my professional training isn’t listed in the University of Phoenix Pre-Evaluated Prior Learning List or the Credit Recommendation Guide?

-If you submit professional training that isn’t listed in the Apollo Quick List or the Credit Recommendation Guide, it will be evaluated to see if it meets college-level learning.
-If it does, credit may be awarded.
-For more information, go to the Non-transferable, Skill-based List.
+If you submit professional training that isn’t listed in the University of Phoenix Pre-Evaluated Prior Learning List or the Credit Recommendation Guide, it will be evaluated to see if it meets college-level learning.

 You can submit official and verifiable documents that support your knowledge of the essay topic and subtopics, such as: